-These are short papers describing additions to, comments on, or errata to existing $Section\ F$ publications and are not intended for reports of work in progress.
-Addenda and errata should be submitted to the Co-editor of the original paper.
+These are short articles describing additions to, comments on, or errata to existing Section F publications and are not intended for reports of work in progress.
+Addenda and errata should be submitted to the Co-editor of the original article.